Meet Our Grad Students

 I am Mahyar Nakhaei and I am very eager to study how pronouns are interpreted across languages and what factors affect their resolution by native speakers of each language.
 I have also done some research studies on how pronoun resolution might be different between pro-drop languages such as Persian and non-prodrop languages like English.
 Currently, as my Master’s thesis I am running a study to investigate how individual differences might affect the interpretation of pronouns within a language.
 I am also planning to study a very particular controversial cliticlike marker (-esh) in Persian from a new perspective in near future.

 I am currently in the 1st year of my M.A., focusing on speech perception, and more broadly, computational linguistics.
 My B.A. honours spec.
 Linguistics is from the University of Western Ontario, in London Ontario.
 Specifically, I (along with my supervisor, Dr. Stephen Winters) try to model stress perception in Canadian French and English.
-I currently am working with the support of the Queen Elizabeth II scholarship.
+I currently am working with the support of an Alberta Graduate Scholarship.
 I speak Canadian English natively and Canadian French fluently.

 Within the linguistics division and the SLLLC, I serve as the linguistics graduate representative.
 Within U of C as a whole, I play fullback for the Dinos Men’s rugby team.